mrbandler/FsFirestore/README.md

 // Let's just retrieve the document reference... let addressRef = documentRef "addresses" "address-id"
+// Of course we could convert this document reference to the model
+// class aswell.
-// When can if we wanted to then also convert it to our model type, so we would have the same as above. let address = convertTo<Address> addressRef
+let address = convertTo<Address> addressRef
 ```